How to Install deb Files (Packages) on Ubuntu 22.04

 After downloading the required dependencies, the command will ask your permission to install the package.
 Press Y to give permission and enter the user’s password.

-How to Uninstall Deb Packages
+How to Uninstall deb Packages

 Ubuntu offers several methods for uninstalling a previously installed deb package.
 The process of removal is determined by how the package was previously installed.
+As such, we will discuss four methods corresponding to the four ways of installing deb packages on Ubuntu.

-Method 1: Use the Software Center
+Method #1: Use the Software Center to Uninstall deb Files on Ubuntu

-1. Launch the Ubuntu Software.
+Launch the Ubuntu Software.

-2. Go to the Installed tab.
+• Go to the Installed tab.

-3. Find the software you wish to uninstall.
+• Find the software you wish to uninstall.
 To uninstall the application, select Remove.

-4. Confirm the uninstallation and provide the user’s password to complete the software removal.
+• Confirm the uninstallation and provide the user’s password to complete the software removal.

-Method 2: Use the GDebi GUI
+Method #2: Use the GDebi GUI to Uninstall deb Packages

 • Find the .deb package file on your system.